Last updated on 10 February 2020

 Fun fact – the first sip of water will feel so refreshing because of something called anticipatory reflex.
 Your cells aren’t rehydrated yet, but your body is taking note of how much water you’re drinking.

-Singapore is a hot country, so you may need to drink more if you are spending lots of time outside.
+If you live in a hot country like Singapore, you may need to drink more if you are spending lots of time outside.
 You also need to rehydrate more after exercise, or if you are feeling poorly (vomiting and diarrhoea can dehydrate you quickly).

 Remember that your body gets water from lots of different sources, including fruits and vegetables, so it’s not all about drinking glass after glass.
 As a rough guide, food makes up about 20% of your fluid intake every day.
 Foods with high water content include watermelon, cucumber, celery, berries and green capsicum.